chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 **(click)**
-Let's get concrete, and compare the N-over-D approach of `std::ratio` to _vector space magnitudes_, which uses a _product of base powers_ --- it's using variadic templates, but only under the hood.
+Let's get concrete, and compare the N-over-D approach of `std::ratio` to _vector space magnitudes_, which uses a _product of base powers_, where the bases are _prime numbers_.
+For example:

 **(click)**
 The _astronomical unit_, AU (no relation) has _this_ ratio to the meter.
 This works just fine as